Investigations and findings

 - the HMAS Creswell Sewage Treatment Plant.

 Drinking water at Jervis Bay is tested regularly by the Jervis Bay Territory Administration.
-The Jervis Bay drinking water results are released each month in the Jervis Bay community bulletins, published by the Department of Infrastructure, Transport, Regional Development, Communications and the Arts.
+The Jervis Bay drinking water results are released each month in the Jervis Bay community bulletins, published by the Department of Infrastructure, Transport, Regional Development, Communications, Sport and the Arts.

 Human Health Risk Assessment

-To support communities and reduce the risk of exposure to PFAS from Defence and other sources, the Department of Infrastructure, Transport, Regional Development, Communications and the Arts has released precautionary advice for users of waterways in the Jervis Bay Territory.
+The Department of Infrastructure, Transport, Regional Development, Communications, Sport and the Arts has released precautionary advice for users of waterways in the Jervis Bay Territory to support communities and reduce the risk of exposure to PFAS from Defence sites.
 The department advises Mary Creek is closed for all use and that the collection and eating of seafood from Summercloud Creek, Flatrock Creek and Captains Lagoon should be avoided.

 Additional investigations

-Defence conducted a PFAS movement assessment that tracks how and where PFAS are moving from source areas and how many PFAS are leaving the base.
-This will help to determine the best remediation actions to reduce the amount of PFAS leaving Jervis Bay Range Facility and HMAS Creswell.
+Defence conducted a PFAS movement assessment that tracks how and where PFAS are moving from source areas and how much PFAS are leaving the base.
+This has helped to determine the best remediation actions to reduce the amount of PFAS leaving Jervis Bay Range Facility and HMAS Creswell.

 Investigations at Mary Creek found that PFAS mainly moves off the base via surface water during wet weather events.
-Contaminated surface water and groundwater have also been found to be mixed in the swamps and wetlands located across the secondary source areas.
 This includes at the start of one of the rivers that flows to Mary Creek.

 Remediation and management